OctopusDeploy/docs/docs/guides/azure-deployments/cloud-services/cloud-service-concepts.md

 position: 2
 ---

-There are several core concepts involved in deploying Azure Cloud services.
+There are several core concepts involved in deploying Azure Web Apps.
 Read on for more information.

 ## Packaging Cloud Services